Plan your visit or become a member today! Robinson’s Readers Story Time Kicks Off Dec 13!

 Museum Tours – African American Music Month meets our “Third Thursday” tour series.
 For this special event, the custom-designed tour will highlight the intersections between Jackie Robinson’s life and legacy and African American music in the 20th century.

-An Afternoon of Jazz Collection Showcase – Get a peek at posters, buttons, photos, and video clips from the famed Robinson An Afternoon of Jazz concerts.
-Do you have photos or ephemera from attending the concerts?
-Bring it in to show us!
-(We may ask to scan or copy your item(s) to preserve a record of them in the Museum’s archive, but you are neither expected or required to donate your original materials.)
+An Afternoon of Jazz: Share your Story – Do you have photos, ephemera, or memories from attending the original An Afternoon of Jazz concerts?
+Bring it in to share with us!
+(We may ask to scan or copy your item(s) to preserve a record of them in the Museum’s archive or record a short video sharing your memory, but you are neither expected or required to donate your original materials.)

 Hands-on activities, including making musical instruments